Add Math Equations to PowerPoint Presentations in C#

 SetUpperLimit and SetLowerLimit methods

-Takes the upper or lower limit.
-Here, the upper and bottom simply indicate the location of the argument relative to the base.
+These methods take an upper or lower limit, where “upper” and “lower” indicate the position of the argument relative to the base.

 Let’s consider an expression:

-Such expressions can be created through a combination of classes MathFunction and MathLimit, and operations of the IMathElement as follows:
+Such expressions can be created through a combination of the MathFunction and MathLimit classes, along with operations of the IMathElement interface, as follows:

 var mathExpression = MathText.Create("lim").SetLowerLimit("x→∞").Function("x");